madelavega/react17-antd/README.md

  - Home: default/entry page (/ and /home paths).
 It has a link to the main page (documents)
  - Documents: main page (/documents path)

+##CI/CD

+CI/CD is available using GitHub Actions when changes are detected in master branch.
+The pipeline runs the tests and deploy the applicaiton it they finish successfully.

 ## Local installation

 ### Requeriments